 The scheme will also run alongside the Jobs Retention Bonus scheme, for returning furloughed workers kept on until February 2021.

-Further guidance is expected to be published by the government in due course and we will keep you informed of any updates through our website.
+Further guidance is expected to be published by the government in due course.

 Self Employment Income Support Scheme (SEISS)

 The Chancellor also announced the extension of the Self Employment Income Support Scheme (SEISS).

 The SEISS was originally due to end on 19 October 2020 but will now continue until April 2021.
 Two additional grants will be provided to the self-employed, who are currently eligible for SEISS and are continuing to actively trade but face reduced demand due to coronavirus.